Plateosaurus: Palaeoecology

 Important cranial characteristics (such as jaw articulation) of most "prosauropods" are closer to those of herbivorous reptiles than those of carnivorous ones, and the shape of the tooth crown is similar to that of modern herbivorous or omnivorous iguanas.
 The maximum width of the crown was greater than that of the root for the teeth of most "prosauropods", including Plateosaurus; this results in a cutting edge similar to those of extant herbivorous or omnivorous reptiles.
 Paul Barrett proposed that prosauropods supplemented their mostly herbivorous diets with small prey or carrion, thus making them omnivores.

 So far, no fossil of Plateosaurus has been found with gastroliths (gizzard stones) in the stomach area.
 The old, widely cited idea that all large dinosaurs, implicitly also Plateosaurus, swallowed gastroliths to digest food because of their relatively limited ability to deal with food orally has been refuted by a study on gastrolith abundance, weight, and surface structure in fossils compared to alligators and ostriches by Oliver Wings.
 The use of gastroliths for digestion seems to have developed on the line from basal theropods to birds, with a parallel development in Psittacosaurus.

+Palaeopathology

+Pathologies affecting the chevrons of specimen SMNS 13200 have been hypothesized to be the result of capture myopathy, induced by a mud-miring trap.
+Another specimen, SMNS 91296, bears lesions that were most likely caused by a fall or a similar form of trauma.
+Both of these specimens' palaeopathologies could possibly also be explained as the result of an attack by a predator in which the predator did not penetrate the muscle of the tail far enough to leave any bite traces on the bone.